KelvCodes/ListNest/README.md

 - Create a new branch for your feature or bug fix.
 - Submit a pull request with your changes.

-For major changes, please open an issue first to discuss your ideas.
+For major changes, please open an issue first to discuss your ideas openly.

 ---